 The city is named after Mount Royal, a triple-peaked hill is as French as you can get outside of France.
 It strikes a happy balance between cosmopolitan restaurants, shopping, nightlife and arts with a small town feel that makes you want to talk to people at any coffeehouse, brewpub or cafe.
-The customs of using Metro, buses, biking and walking make it effortless to experience a wealth of attractions in this pedestrian-friendly city.
+Common use of Metro, buses, and biking make it effortless to experience attractions in this pedestrian-friendly city.

 Founded in 1535 after an estimated 12,000 years of Native American occupation, Montréal was first ruled by the French, followed by Great Britain.
 In 1763 it took its destiny under its own reigns, but still strongly identifies with its rich French culture and maintains French as the primary language.
 Since that time, it has melded all of those early influences into a charismatic, cosmopolitan city that has been described as “a lush mix of North American swagger and Euro-cool.”